-- All Scholar students in the Civil, Environmental, Materials, Mechanical, Mechatronics and Mining Engineering majors program must enrol and complete ENGG453 Thesis B (18 credit points).
+All Scholar students in the Civil, Environmental, Materials, Mechanical, Mechatronics and Mining Engineering majors programme must enrol and complete ENGG453 Thesis B (18 credit points).
 ENGG453 students are exempt from one six credit point elective.

 The Honours grade will be calculated in accordance with Method 2.
 Students whose WAM is below 67.5% will receive Honours with no grade.

 * A part-time candidate in approved full-time engineering employment may be exempted from up to three specified subjects in accordance with the provisions of the Professional Options subjects, thereby enabling the joint course to be completed in a shorter time.